 However, despite the theory being believed by many, there is very little scientific research that proves it to be true.
 In fact many studies show no relation to caffeine and cramps

-- Another study by The American Journal of Clinical Nutrition, sought to study how caffeine and coffee affect premenstrual syndrome in women.
+- Another study in The American Journal of Clinical Nutrition, sought to study how caffeine and coffee affect premenstrual syndrome in women.
 At the end of the study, researchers found that not only did caffeine have no relation to PMS symptoms like cramps, breast pain, irritability and fatigue, but they also stated that the current recommendations for women to reduce caffeine intake may not help prevent the development of PMS.

 You can drink as much as four or more cups of coffee a day and it will have nothing to do with the intensity of your cramps (1).